 Additional insured endorsements are amendments to insurance policies that extend limited coverage to entities not already named on the policy.
 Typically, the additional insured is a person or organization that could benefit from the protections the policy offers, such as companies that hire contractors.
 As an additional insured, the hiring company is protected if the contractor makes a mistake.

 Some carriers charge extra for every additional insured endorsement attached to a policy, usually between $25 and $100.
 However, most also offer blanket additional insured endorsements that automatically grants additional insured status to anyone the policyholder is obligated to cover contractually.
 This is usually less expensive than purchasing endorsements one at a time.

 Granting someone additional insured status does not necessarily mean that an individual gets all of the protection the named insured gets.
 However, most additional insured endorsements cover lawsuits brought by clients and customers by paying for the additional insured’s legal defense as well as court awards and settlements.

-The coverage is usually limited by the endorsement’s language.
-One of the most important limitations to note is that additional insureds are covered only for liability created by the actions of the named insured.
+Usually, the coverage is limited by the endorsement’s language.
+One of the most important limitations to note is that additional insureds are only covered for liability created by the actions of the named insured.
 If the insurance carrier determines the additional insured’s negligence is the source of a claim, then the carrier won’t cover the damages.